 An official entity such as a government or the United Nations Refugee Agency determines whether a person meets the definition of a refugee.

 Both refugees and asylees enjoy protection under international laws and conventions and receive lifesaving support from aid agencies, including the International Rescue Committee.

 Must apply for protection in the country of destination-meaning they must arrive at or cross a board in order to apply.
 Then, they must be able to prove to authorities there that they meet the criteria to be covered by refugee protections.
 Not every asylum seeker will be recognized as a refugee.

 Those arriving at U.S. boarders seeking asylum from murder, kidnapping, violence against women and forced recruitment by gangs, are often depicted as “illegal immigrants,” but in reality, crossing an international border for asylum is not illegal and an asylum seeker’s case must be heard, according to U.S. and international law.

-A person who is moving from place to place (within his or her country or across borders), usually for economic reasons such as seasonal work.
+A migrant is a person who is moving from place to place (within his or her country or across borders), usually for economic reasons such as seasonal work.

 Sanctuary Cities/”Safe Cities”

 Areas committed to ensure due process is followed regardless of someone’s immigration status.
 Being an undocumented immigrant is not a crime, it is a violation of the U.S. Constitution.

 Tennessee Office for Refugees